omarreis/FlapLabel/README.md

 * Compile and install FlapLabelPkg.dpk (design time package)
 * Components *TFlapCharSet*, *TFlapChar* and *TFlapLabel* will be installed

-## Usage
+## Component Usage

 To use FlapLabels you need at least two components on your form: TFlapCharset and TFlapLabel.

 *TFlapCharset* contains the art to be used in FlapLabel plates.

 Depending on the application, you may use more than one charset: one with letters and one with just numbers.
 Remember that all characters cycle until the desired is reached, so using long charsets is not recommended.
 In mechanical displays, the charset is a roll of plates connected by loops and an axis.

 The charset BMP can be in any grid disposition ( columns and lines ).
-Plates must have equal size.
+Plates must have equal sizes.

 Each *TFlapLabel* uses one charset (roll).
 But a charset can be used by multiple FlapLabels.